 Email (address): ESRC Centre for Research on Socio-Cultural Change (CRESC), 178 Waterloo Place, The University of Manchester, Oxford Road, Manchester M13 9PL

 Email (phone): 0161 275 8998

 Between 2008 and 2010 I was a Research Associate in the History Department at Lancaster University working on a major project entitled, Troubled Geographies: Two Centuries of Religious Division in Ireland, which was funded under the AHRC's 'Religion and Society' scheme.
-Troubled Geographies was a collaboration between Lancaster (led by PI, Dr. Ian Gregory), the Geography Department at Queen's University Belfast (Drs.
-Paul Ell, Chris Lloyd and Ian Shuttleworth) and the Sociology Department at the City University of New York (Professor Andrew Beveridge).
-The project had four core objectives:
+Troubled Geographies was led by PI, Professor Ian Gregory and had two central elements:

 I studied Irish history at University College Dublin and Irish Studies at Liverpool University before qualifying as a History teacher and working in schools in the UK and Japan.
+I hold a PGCE in Secondary Education from the Institute of Education, University of London.
 I undertook the MSc in Geographical Information Systems at the University of Leeds during session 2006-2007 with a particular focus on the interpretation of spatial data for social applications.